jj1bdx/airspy-fmradion/INSTALL-latest-libvolk.md

 ### macOS

+* For Xcode 12.1: use Apple's clang.
-* While macOS AppleClang works OK for the generic running environment, full support for Intel instructions such as MMX and AVX require GNU cc `gcc`.
+* For Xcode 11.x and before: while macOS AppleClang works OK for the generic running environment, full support for Intel instructions such as MMX and AVX require GNU cc `gcc`.

 ```shell
 brew install gcc